 Something that is not a rumor is the historically significant discovery of a Jineesah, or collection old manuscripts and torah scrolls, which were found in a hidden storeroom during the 1800s.
 The documents are no longer on the grounds since they were sent to England for preservation and study.

 Visitors to the Ben Ezra Synagogue are not going to see much of the original structure, since it has been continually expanded and renovated over the centuries.
 Today’s visitors enjoy the structure that was completed last in 1892.
 It contains unusual features that include decorations uncommon in Jewish religious buildings – Turkish inspired patterns of stars, rectangles, and pentagons accent the walls, ceilings, and floors.
 Additionally there is a great deal of floral work that decorates the interior as well, which is considered an Ottoman Empire influence.

 The actual structure is fairly traditional, though it is now divided into three sections by steel bars.
 At the center is the classic “bima”, with basilica for men and women on either side.
 To enter the synagogue does require a security check, and guided tours are always available.
 It is one of the few Jewish sites in the city, and that means that you will want to book a tour ahead of time if you cannot wait for the next guided tour to be available.

 If you would like to visit the Ben Ezra Synagogue as part of you custom Egypt tour, please be sure to contact us today.
-We have been arranging and offering Egypt travel packages for more than 50 years, so when you book your holiday through us, you can be rest assured that every last detail is taken into account.
+We have been arranging and offering premium quality Cairo tour packages for many years, so when you book your holiday through us, you can be rest assured that every last detail is taken into account.